 The filename in the INTO clause can be an arbitrary SQL expression that evaluates to a string.
 The file named by the INTO clause must not previously exist, or else it must be an empty file, or the VACUUM INTO command will fail with an error.

-The argument to INTO can a URI filename if URI filenames are enabled.
+The argument to INTO can be a URI filename if URI filenames are enabled.
 URL filenames are enabled if any of the following are true:

 The VACUUM INTO command is transactional in the sense that the generated output database is a consistent snapshot of the original database.
-However, if the VACUUM INTO command is interrupted by a unplanned shutdown or power lose, then the generated output database might be incomplete and corrupt.
+However, if the VACUUM INTO command is interrupted by an unplanned shutdown or power lose, then the generated output database might be incomplete and corrupt.
 Also, SQLite does not invoke fsync() or FlushFileBuffers() on the generated database to ensure that it has reached non-volatile storage before completing.

 The VACUUM command works by copying the contents of the database into a temporary database file and then overwriting the original with the contents of the temporary file.
 When overwriting the original, a rollback journal or write-ahead log WAL file is used just as it would be for any other database transaction.
 This means that when VACUUMing a database, as much as twice the size of the original database file is required in free disk space.